renovate-bot/GoogleCloudPlatform-_-gcc-conversational_ai_analytics/infra-as-code/modules/ingest-pipeline/README.md

 # Ingest Pipeline

-This pipeline automates the process of ingesting audio data into Contact Center AI (CCAI) Insights and exporting the analyzed data to BigQuery.
+This pipeline automates the process of ingesting audio data into Contact Center AI (CCAI) Insights.
 It leverages several Google Cloud services to achieve this.

 ## Modules